fivethirtyeight/data/congress-age/README.md

 Senate membership data is mostly from the [New York Times Congress API](http://developer.nytimes.com/docs/read/congress_api) combined with birthdays from @unitedstates.
 (It does not include the birthday of Sen. Elmer Thomas.)

-In addition, we added an `incumbent` field to each record and manually added incumbency status for the 80th senate.
+In addition, we added an `incumbent` field to each record.